-Diabetes can affect the entire body, including your skin.
+Diabetes can affect the entire body – including the skin.

 People with diabetes are susceptible to fungal infections, especially one called Candida albicans.
 This yeast-like fungus creates a red, itchy rash, frequently surrounded by small blisters and scales, that is usually found in warm, moist areas like armpits or between the toes.

 Itchy skin can have many causes.
 In people with diabetes, a yeast infection, dry skin, or poor circulation can be the root cause.
 When poor blood flow is the culprit, the lower legs may be the itchiest part of the body.
-What can you do to stop your skin from crawling?
-Consider bathing less often and use mild soap when you do.
-Slather on some lotion to moisturize dry skin, but avoid applying it between your toes.
-Take the Manna Blood Circulation Support supplement which can help to increase blood flow.
+What can we do to stop our skin from crawling?
+We can consider bathing less often and use mild soap when we do.
+Slather on some lotion to moisturize dry skin, but avoid applying it between the toes.

 Neuropathy-Related Skin Problems

 Diabetes can cause nerve damage called neuropathy, a common diabetes symptom.
 Sometimes the damage causes a loss of sensation in the feet.
 If we step on something and injure our foot or develop a blister, we might not be able to feel it.
 An open sore called a foot ulcer can develop and could get infected.
 It is important for us to inspects our feet every day to make sure they are not injured in any way.

 It’s rare, but sometimes people with diabetes erupt in blisters (bullosis diabeticorum).
 The blisters occur on the backs of fingers, hands, toes, feet, and sometimes on the legs or forearms.
 They resemble burn blisters.